ethereum/consensus-specs/specs/deneb/p2p-interface.md

 ## The gossip domain: gossipsub

-Some gossip meshes are upgraded in the fork of EIP-4844 to support upgraded types.
+Some gossip meshes are upgraded in the fork of Deneb to support upgraded types.

 ### Topics and messages